qriz1452/oci/foundation associate/2 : OCI Introduction.md

 We are the only cloud that runs autonomous databases and multiple flavors of it, including OLTP, OLAP, and JSON.
 And then you can run databases in virtual machines, bare metal servers, or even Exadata in the cloud.
 You can also run open source databases such as MySQL and NoSQL in the Oracle Cloud Infrastructure.

-Data and AI services.
-We have a managed Apache Spark service called data flow, a managed service for tracking data artifacts across OCI called data catalog, and a managed service for data ingestion and ETL called data integration.
+Data and AI services. **We have a managed Apache Spark service called data flow**, a **managed service for tracking data artifacts across OCI called data catalog** and a **managed service for data ingestion and ETL called data integration**.
 We also have a managed data science platform for machine learning models and training.
 We also have a managed Apache Kafka service for event streaming use cases.

 Then we have governance and administration services.
 These services include security, identity, and observability and management.
-We have unique features like compartments that make it operationally easier to manage large and complex environments.
+We have unique features like **compartments that make it operationally easier to manage large and complex environments.**

 Security is integrated into every aspect of OCI, whether it's automatic detection or remediation, what we typically refer to as cloud security posture management, robust network protection, or encryption by default.
 We have an integrated observability and management platform with features like logging, logging analytics, and application performance management, and much more.

 Then we have a bunch of developer services.
-We have a managed local service called APEX, several other developer services, and a managed Terraform service called resource manager.
-For analytics, we have a managed analytics service called Oracle Analytics Cloud that integrates with various third-party solutions.
+We have a managed local service called APEX, several other developer services, and a **managed Terraform service called resource manager.** For analytics, we have a **managed analytics service called Oracle Analytics Cloud** that integrates with various third-party solutions.

 Under application services, we have a managed serverless offering called functions, and API Gateway, and an event service to help you create microservices and event-driven architectures.
 We have a comprehensive connected SaaS suite across your entire business, finance, human resources, supply chain, manufacturing, advertising, sales, customer service, and marketing, all running on OCI.